-As more Brexit news breaks every day, the pound continues to drop against many currencies around the world.
+As more Brexit news breaks every day, the pound continues to drop against many currencies around the world and more and more articles are appearing about how best to prepare for travel after Brexit as well as choosing the best destinations.

-We asked Philip Garlick from travel money specialists H&T to outline some of the best options for your summer getaway.
+It’s understandable that many people are still worried they’re going to be losing out when they go abroad after Brexit, so we asked Philip Garlick from travel money specialists H&T to outline some of the best options for your next holiday.

-Thinking of going abroad this summer?
-You may find that your money doesn’t stretch as far it used to before Brexit.
+Thinking of going abroad after Brexit?
+You may find that your money doesn’t stretch as far it used to before.

 The British pound is currently performing poorly against some major currencies, including the euro and the US dollar, meaning that your cash might not buy you as much travel money as it would have a few years ago.